tophackr/status/CONTRIBUTING.md

 ## How to create incident

 There are 3 types of incident [danger], [warning], [success].
-You can use these drafts as you want, just note that the history displays danger incident.
 Posts need to be created in the folder [_posts]

 ## Schedules